hashkrish/vm-tasks/practice_4.8/README.md

 Ghana, Accra; Africa
 ```

-Use the cut command to extract the continents (including the one white space in the beginning) of the first 5 lines of file.txt and store it in another file named continent.txt
+Write a bash script `script.sh` which uses the cut command to extract the continents (including the one white space in the beginning) of the first 5 lines of `file.txt` and store it in another file named `continent.txt`.

-Write your answer as a script with name ` script.sh `.

 Note:
 - Run ` synchro init ` to begin.